MikelGarciaData/DL_VCC/README.md

 a viewer for the h5 file can be found here:
 [viewer](https://myhdf5.hdfgroup.org/)

-We are gonna use the cell embedding model from the STATE paper (SE) to embed the gene counts data into a latent space.
+We are gonna use the cell embedding model from the STATE paper (named SE model) to embed the gene counts data into a latent space.
 The model can be found here: https://huggingface.co/arcinstitute/SE-600M

 Then we will use flow matching diffusion model for training.
 It will train on the embedded data and will train to predict how the cell state changes, from control cells (target_gene = "non-targeting") to pertubed state (the genes with a target gene)